ryparker/aws-cdk-eks-lambda-proxy-workaround/README.md

 **3. Locate the EKS's "onEventHandler" Lambda function in the [AWS Console](https://console.aws.amazon.com/lambda/home#/functions)**

-The "onEventHandler" Lambda will match the following features:
+The "onEventHandler" Lambda will have the following:

 Function name: `<STACK_NAME>-OnEventHandler42BEBAE0-jr7uixstq45a`

 Description: `onEvent handler for EKS cluster resource provider`

 <br />